 The popularity of Thor will lead to many people converting to Germanic Neo-PaganismOne of the students in the library towards the end of the film recognizes Thor, and other works in the Marvel Cinematic Universe make it clear that the heroes in the Avengers are well known and popular.
 Thor is a god, even if he doesn't want to be worshiped, there are still works on how people worshiped the Asgardians back in the past, and there are, currently, neo-pagan movements in the 21st century such as Asatru.
 Thor's actions in New York and London will spark a craze in people converting to these religions (and maybe individual neo-pagan leaders will use Thor's popularity and piggyback off that).

 That TV reporter at Stonehenge is also Loki.

 Loki suffers from comparable mental issues to Sergeant Bothari.

-Loki is a Draco in Leather Pants in-universe.Despite all their wickedness, there will be people who think it is a good guy or are at least agree with him .
+Loki is a Draco in Leather Pants in-universe.Despite all their wickedness, there will be people who think it is a good guy or agree with him.